skaclmbr/ncpif_wiki/README.md

 # NC Partners in Flight Wiki
 Python code for extracting and reformatting wiki xml export data for the NC Partners in Flight wiki (wiki.ncpif.org) with Semantic MediaWiki data.

+Recent update converts wiki xml output to cypher query languate for import into graph database like Neo4j.

 See website at: http://wiki.ncpif.org

 ## Files